A Framework and Benchmark for Deep Batch Active Learning for Regression: Kernels

-Random projections, also known as sketching, can be used to approximate a kernel $k$ with high-dimensional feature space by a kernel with a lower-dimensional feature space \citep[see e.g.][]{woodruff_sketching_2014}.
-Some methods like the posterior transformation discussed previously and the \FrankWolfe{} and \Bait{} selection methods explained in \Cref{sec:specific_sel_methods} can be significantly more time- and memory-efficient for lower-dimensional feature spaces.
-In our experiments, we apply random projections mainly to the $k_{\mathrm{grad}}$ kernel and after the ACS gradient transformation introduced later in this section, since these involve product kernels with high-dimensional feature spaces.
+Sketching methods, which allow approximating matrices like $\phi(\calX)$ with smaller matrices in some sense, can be used to approximate a kernel $k$ with high-dimensional feature space by a kernel with a lower-dimensional feature space \citep[see e.g.][]{woodruff_sketching_2014}.
+For example, $k_{\mathrm{grad}}$ and kernels resulting from the ACS gradient transformation introduced in \Cref{sec:kernel_transformations:acsgrad} involve product kernels with very high-dimensional feature spaces ($\dfeat > 250,000$).
+In our experiments, we apply sketching mainly to these kernels.
+This is especially useful for methods such as the posterior transformation discussed previously and the \FrankWolfe{} and \Bait{} selection methods explained in \Cref{sec:specific_sel_methods}, which are not very efficient in the kernel formulation.